peteroupc/CBOR/docs/PeterO.Cbor.CBORDataUtilities.md

     public static PeterO.Cbor.CBORObject ParseJSONNumber(
         string str);

 Parses a number whose format follows the JSON specification.
-See #ParseJSONNumber(String, integersOnly, parseOnly) for more information.
+The method uses a JSONOptions with all default properties except for a PreserveNegativeZero property of false.

 <b>Parameters:</b>

- * <i>str</i>: A string to parse as a JSON string.
+ * <i>str</i>: A text string to parse as a JSON string.

 <b>Return Value:</b>